emanrodriguez/CarGurus-Git-/README.md

 body text and using it for the instance of the class.

-Last thing needed was a way to run the program 24/7 and my solution was a Raspberry Pi, its cost-effective and performs great.
+Last thing needed was a way to run the program 24/7 and my solution was a remote server, its low-cost($25/m) and is located in Ashburn, VA for the fastest connection.
 I utilized ngrok tunnels to allow listenting to the Twilio server and allow back and forth communication with the program.